 String

 While Move does not have a built-in type to represent strings, it does have two standard implementations for strings in the Standard Library.
-The std::string
+The std::string module defines a String type and methods for UTF-8 encoded strings, and the second module, std::ascii, provides an ASCII String type and its methods.

 Umi Network execution environment automatically converts bytevector into

-in transaction inputs.
+Stringin transaction inputs.
 So in many cases, a String does not need to be constructed in the Transaction Block.

 Strings are bytes

-modules are just that: wrappers.
+No matter which type of string you use, it is important to know that strings are just bytes.
+The wrappers provided by the string and ascii modules are just that: wrappers.
 They do provide safety checks and methods to work with strings, but at the end of the day, they are just vectors of bytes.

 Working with UTF-8 Strings

-module should be considered the default.
-It has native implementations of many common operations, and hence is more efficient than the ascii
+While there are two types of strings in the standard library, the string module should be considered the default.
+It has native implementations of many common operations, and hence is more efficient than the ascii module, which is fully implemented in Move.

 Definition

-module is defined as follows:
+The String type in the std::string module is defined as follows:

 Creating a String